 “They’re asleep.
 I’m sure they’ll be hungry.
 Oh, and hang by the entrance—what if we are strangers?
 We don’t want to scare them.”

 “OK, no problem.
 I’ve got walnuts and bananas.
 Worms, hmmm…I’ll check the compost bin.
-I’ll be there in 15 minutes,” Nicki said.
-Her tone softened.
+I’ll be there in 15 minutes,” Nicki said, then their tone softened.
 “What about your dad?”

-“No, no sign of him,” Diana replied, a slight shake in her voice.
+“No, no sign of him,” Diana replied, voice shaking slightly.
 They fell silent.
 Diana felt a lump in her throat.
-She took a step away from the mouth of the cave and continued, her vocal chords giving away her emotion, “But I don’t even know what’s going on at all yet.
+She took a step away from the mouth of the cave and continued, “But I don’t know anything, yet.
 I don’t even know if it’s Clarin and Shay, let alone anything about my dad.”

 “Yeah, oh, wow.
 Well…” Nicki’s voice trailed off to almost nothing.